 Not a lot happening in this week’s video game charts as there are no new releases and while most titles hold across the board with just a little shuffling around The Sims 4 expansion packs are holding 50% of the PC video game charts.

-The PC game charts are no strange to The Sims and this week is no different.
-The Sims 4 is dominating with five titles in the PC top ten with;
+The PC game charts are no stranger to The Sims and this week is no different.
+The Sims 4 is dominating with five titles in the PC top ten.

 An impressive feat by anyone’s standards and an absolute money machine for Electronic Arts who will undoubtedly continue the trend of steady expansion releases until The Sims 5 is released.